ayazhankadessova/job-search-website/README.md

     - All Done

+15. Test all Job controllers - done

+16. Work on Mongoose Errors [ will reuse in later projects]

+- Validation Errors
+- Duplicate (Email)
+- Cast Error

-15. get the front & connect with front
+16. get the front & connect with front

 ---